isabella232/customdpp/GETSTART.md

 ## Prepare your data for Custom DPP model

-Features
-Custom DPP support three kinds of display format customization rules, *rewrite*, *profanity* and *itn*.
+Custom DPP supports three kinds of rules for display format customization, *rewrite*, *profanity* and *ITN*.
 The collection of the rule data files form a Custom DPP model.
-The scaffolding rules files of a project are in the `data` subfolder of the project.
+The scaffolding rule files of a project are in the `data` subfolder of the project folder.

-* `data/itn.pat` - The pattern rules to build a Custom *ITN* model.
+* `data/itn.pat` - The pattern rules to build a custom *ITN* model.
-* `data/rewrite.tsv` - The key value pair rules about how to *rewrite* one phrase to anther.
+* `data/rewrite.tsv` - The key value pair rules about how to *rewrite* one phrase to another.
 * `data/profanity.tsv` - The collection of *profanity* words.

-Please see [Concepts](CONCEPTS.md) for more details about how to add/edit the custom rules.
-To opt out a feature for model

-[VS Code](https://code.visualstudio.com/) is recommended as the editor of the rule data files.
+Please see [Concepts](CONCEPTS.md) for more details about how to add/edit the custom rules, and [VS Code](https://code.visualstudio.com/) is recommended as the editor of the rule data files.

+> Note
+> VS Code might convert the TAB char which required in *rewrite* rule file into spaces automatically.
+Please check the TAB setting in VS Code before editing the rule files, make sure the TAB char will NOT be converted.
+You may run `cdpp check` to check the grammars of the rule files and find this kind of issue if has any.

-Once the data rules of a Custom DPP model are ready, run following command to upload them to Microsoft Speech server.
+Once the rule files of a Custom DPP model are ready, run following command to upload them to Microsoft Speech server.

 > `cdpp push model`